See All the 2018 Victoria's Secret Fashion Show After-Party Looks

 Once the 2018 show wrapped at Pier 94 in the Big Apple on Thursday, the stunners changed out of their one-of-a-kind wings and lingerie and got ready to party.
 Donning an array of styles—from a Versace jumpsuit to glimmering Zuhair Murad fringe—the models did not skimp on the glamour as they posed in their standout looks.

-After photographers got all the striking shots, the catwalk pros headed into the party at Avenue New York, where famous faces like one of this year's performers Shawn Mendes and The Daily Show host Trevor Noahwere spotted in a VIP section by the DJ booth.
+After photographers got all the striking shots, the catwalk pros headed into the party, where famous faces like one of this year's performers Shawn Mendes and The Daily Show host Trevor Noah were spotted in a VIP section by the DJ booth.

 Speaking of couples, model Bella Hadid